 Cell phone technology changes rapidly, even compared to other technology-related products.
 While businesses can invest in computer hardware and software that might last several years, it's unrealistic to expect that cell phones more than a couple of years old will be able to keep up with current demands.
 If providing cell phones for employees, expect to upgrade their devices at least every two years.
 If employees are frustrated with slow or out-of-date technology, that will likely decrease production.

 It's a good idea to take this into account when initially negotiating a deal with your provider so that you can get the best price possible on expected upgrades.

 Reasons to Give (or Not Give) an Employee a Company Cellphone

-Employers need to cover work-related expenses for employees doing their jobs remotely are often covered by employers, and that can include the use of cell phones.
+Work-related expenses for employees doing their jobs remotely are often covered by employers, and that can include the use of cell phones.
 When it comes to mobile phone services, there are two ways employers can go.
-They can reimburse employees for business-related communication and work through their cell phones or smartphones, or they can provide employees with company-owned cell phones.
+They may reimburse employees for work completed or business-related communication through their cell phones or smartphones, or they can provide employees with company-owned cell phones.

-As of 2018, 95 percent of Americans own cell phones, and 77 percent of Americans own smartphones, according to the Pew Research Center.
+As of 2018, 95 percent of Americans own cell phones and 77 percent of Americans own smartphones, according to the Pew Research Center.
 From those numbers, it's reasonable to expect that employees will have their own phones, so reimbursement may be a sensible option.
 But providing cell phones has its own benefits, too, so it's important for employers to consider as many factors as possible, both pro and con, before deciding whether to provide employees with cell phones or not.